8 Clever Things to Do When Your Cake Gets Stuck to the Pan

 Try a trifle

 Trifles are irresistible all on their own, but adding cake into the mix is next level.
 Just layer a bunch of delicious ingredients together in a deep serving dish—think whipped cream, pudding and fresh fruit—and add the pieces of cake throughout as you go.
+We can answer the question: what is a trifle.

 Glue it together with frosting